Johnny290/Front-end/ToDo/README.md

-Website for Django to do app.
+Website for Django ToDo app.